froyplus000/pattarapol-focusbear-intern-repo/Milestones/3. Learning Git/git_understanding.md

 - **History pollution**: Mixed, unreviewed commits make debugging and rollback harder.
 - **Coordination pain**: Teammates can be forced to rebase/fix conflicts on a moving `main`.

+From my personal experience working on this internship project, I created a branch called `learning-branch` to practice Git concepts.
+If I had pushed experimental changes directly to `main`, it would have polluted the main branch with incomplete work and potentially broken the repository for other contributors.
+Using branches allowed me to safely experiment with different commits and Git commands without affecting the stable `main` branch.

 ---

 ## 2) How branches help with reviewing code